Grinderofl/EFConvention/README.md

 * **Connection** - your standard connectionstring or connectionstring name

+* **MigrationsAssemblyAsFile** - option used if you want migrations to be compiled into a file or loaded from an existing file.
+Useful if you want to deploy your application but not distribute the .cs  files.
+Make sure to set the file name.

+* **MigrationsAssemblyFileLocation** - name of the file the compiled migration assembly should be saved to.
+Only functions when MigrationsAssemblyAsFile is true.

 **NB!
 Order of operations is important.
 Any configuration should be done before Context(), MigratToLatest() or GenerateMigrations() are called for the first time on Factory**

 ### Factory